Unity-Technologies/ml-agents/docs/Basic-Guide.md

 `models/<run-identifier>/editor_<academy_name>_<run-identifier>.bytes` where
 `<academy_name>` is the name of the Academy GameObject in the current scene.
 This file corresponds to your model's latest checkpoint.
-You can now embed this trained model into your internal brain by following the steps below, which is similar to the steps described [above](#play-an-example-environment-using-pretrained-model).
+You can now embed this trained model into your Internal Brain by following the steps below, which is similar to the steps described [above](#play-an-example-environment-using-pretrained-model).